-I tend to have 2 methods for packing snacks for my toddler.
+I tend to have 2 methods for packing snacks healthy snacks for my kids.

 Let’s just say that method 2 is a lot easier to carry around in my purse then an entire tote of snacks;)

 Reasons to love these on-the-go healthy snacks for kids and toddlers: